-If you go ahead and decide to spend money on a macro lens, you still have a way to keep the price down.
-Typically traditional macro photography lenses are generally between 50 and 200mm in focal length.
-But what's the best length lens for the macro photography you do?
+Typically traditional macro photography lenses are between 35 and 200mm in focal length.
+But what's the best length lens for the macro photography you use?

-Many zoom lenses have macro settings, but they often don't have a full 1:1 magnification capability.
+CLOSE-FOCUSING ZOOM LENSES.
+Although they're not true dedicated macro lenses, many zoom lenses have a macro focus setting.
+They often don't have a full 1:1 magnification capability, but can focus fairly close to your subject.
 What's that mean to you?
 Maybe that's not such a big deal.
 You really don't have to have a 1:1 magnification to create some great close up images.
 Let's explore that next.

 You can avoid the high price of a dedicated macro photography lens by just using a zoom lens that is designed to include close focusing.
 After all, do you really need to achieve that 1:1 magnification get get some great close-up photos?